 2016-17: This crap.

-1991-92: The fall of the Soviet Union, the Yugoslavian Civil War, and George Bush the father going from a 91 percent approval rating to 37 percent ofnthe vote as he runs for re-election.
+1991-92: The fall of the Soviet Union, the Yugoslavian Civil War, and George Bush the father going from a 91 percent approval rating to 37 percent of the vote as he runs for re-election.

-1967-68: Revolutions from Jerusalem to Paris to Chicago, and Tricky Dick Nixon gets into the White House despite getting only 43 percent ofnthe vote.
+1967-68: Revolutions from Jerusalem to Paris to Chicago, and Tricky Dick Nixon gets into the White House despite getting only 43 percent of the vote.

 1942: The depth of World War II.
-An Axis victory still looks more likely than not.
+At that point, an Axis victory still looked more likely than not.

 1917-18: The Russian Revolution, World War I, and the chaotic aftermath of both.